WHAT

 - The typical resident has greater needs than when the existing building was constructed.
 Our older rooms are too small for much of the equipment our residents need today like lifts, wheelchairs, walkers, oxygen concentrators, IV poles, tube feeding poles, etc.

 - The majority of the funding for the Medical Care comes from Medicaid reimbursement.
-Medicaid reimbursement is based on in part certain approved and allowed expenses.
+Medicaid reimbursement is based in part on certain approved and allowed expenses.

 - Based on feasibility study prepared by an independent auditing firm, once the debt expenses are in included in our Medicaid cost report and reimbursement is received the millage rate can be reduced, and eventually may even be eliminated.

-- Each year the Medical Care will meet with the Manistee County Ways & Means Committee to review our financial situation and determine what portion of the voted millage should be levied.
+- Each year the Medical Care will meet with the Manistee County Ways & Means Committee to review our financial situation and determine what portion of the millage should be levied.
 The Committee’s recommendation will then be sent to the full County Board for final approval.

 We have cast iron pipes that are past their useful life, buried under cement floors that should be replaced before there is a catastrophic failure.
 The pipe in this picture is a vertical pipe that was removed and replaced several years ago.

 We have many bathrooms that are too small for two staff to assist a resident from a wheelchair to a toilet safely.
 When our facility was built, most of the residents were mobile without wheelchairs, walkers and other assistive devices.
-Today it is common for residents to require the assistance of two staff for transfers to keep the resident and the staff safe.
+Today it is common for residents to require the assistance of two or more staff for transfers to keep the resident and the staff safe.

 New Private Room